-- A student is entitled to resit failed assessment items for any module that is awarded a fail grade. - Reassessment items that are passed are capped at D-. - If a student is unsuccessful in the reassessment, they have the right to retake the module (or, in some circumstances, take an alternative module); the module grade for a re-taken module is capped at D-. - A student will be notified of the reassessment opportunities in the results notification issued via the secure student portal (SOLE).
+- Students are entitled to re-sit failed assessment items. - Reassessment items that are passed are capped at D-. - If a student is unsuccessful in the reassessment, they have the right to retake the module; the module grade for a re-taken module is capped at D-. - A student will be notified of the reassessment opportunities in the results notification issued via the course administrator.
 It is the student's responsibility to be aware of and comply with any reassessments.